 Why muscles get sore in the first place

-When you train or do anything physical, you’re putting stress on your muscles.
-That creates small amounts of damage, and your body has to repair it.
+When you train or do anything physical, you’re putting your muscles under stress.
+That creates small amounts of damage, and your body then has to repair that damage, hence the tight stiff muscles when you first wake up the next morning.

-That repair process is what makes you stronger, but it’s also what makes you feel sore.
+That repair process is part of what makes you stronger, but it’s also what makes you feel sore.

 Movement is the first thing to fix